boldingd/EclipsePhaseContent/FurryPandering.md

 The Neko adds cat-like physical features to a gene-fixed human morph.

-The morph is not a furry morph *per se*.
+The morph is not designed for the furry subculture *per se*.
-Instead, it mainly appeals to anime fans.
+Instead, it is mainly intended for anime fans.

 The morph is being developed using a patronage model.
 Those who fund the project can make and vote on feature requests, but the resultant genetics are ultimately released under an open license.